shaliulab/idoc_docs/docs/installation.md

 ```
     sudo su # become superuser
-    usermod -aG YOUR_NORMAL_USER adm
+    usermod -aG your_user adm
 ```

 and logout or reboot the pc

-## 9. Install gooogle chrome and extension to refresh page
+## 9. Install gooogle chrome and extension to refresh page or sxiv

 Install a program that can open a png file and refresh it every few seconds.
+We recommend

-We recommend simply installing google chrome and any extension that refreshes the open page every second or so.
+1) Simply installing google chrome and any extension that refreshes the open page every second or so.
+2) We recently found sxiv can also render a .png that is frequently updated to generate a pseudofeed.
+You can intall it with `sudo apt install sxiv`

 ## 10. Udev rule (Linux, OPTIONAL).